← All tools

 4. Use the line jump arrows to navigate between changed sections in long documents.

-A diff (difference) checker compares two versions of text and highlights additions, deletions, and changes.
-It is the same comparison operation used by Git, code review tools, and file merge utilities — but accessible directly in the browser without any setup, for any text content: code, documents, configuration files, or prose.
+Diff Checker provides a fast way to compare two pieces of text online and find differences instantly.
+It is the same comparison operation used by Git, code review tools, and file merge utilities - but accessible directly in the browser without any setup, for any text content: code, documents, configuration files, or prose.

 Line Diff vs Word Diff vs Character Diff